lachlanmcdonald/mg-shader-wiki/Noise.md

-> **noise** replaces all voxels which match a specified color with a randomly chosen color from the selected colors in the palette.
+> The **`noise`** shader replaces all voxels which match a specified color with a randomly chosen color from the selected colors in the palette.

 <!-- TOC -->
 - [Arguments](#arguments)